 In the example above, a span value of 20.09% has been entered.

-After the span value has been entered, the analyzer will display the actual oxygen reading and prompt to press the ENTER key to accept SPAN CALIBRATION or MENU to abort.
+After the span value has been entered, the analyzer will prompt to press the ENTER key to accept SPAN CALIBRATION or MENU to escape.

 Caution: Allow the analyzer reading to stabilized before accepting calibration.